 Interns are asked to work at least 10-15 hours per week, Monday through Friday, for a minimum of 3-4 months.
 Preference is given to those who can contribute more hours and to those who are already in the Los Angeles area, or have plans to be in the LA area.
 Interns must be a current college student/grad student or less than one year out of college.
 Internships are UNPAID.

 To apply, please complete online volunteer application and upload resume and cover letter.
 Please note expected start and end dates of internship in cover letter.
 Internship applications will not be considered without a completed application, resume, and cover letter with expected start date/end date.

-For any questions, please contact Volunteer Coordinator at rameena.rahman [at] rescue.org
+For any questions, please contact the Community Relations Manager at rameena.rahman [at] rescue.org

 Current Internship Opportunities:

 The Economic Empowerment Intern supports the IRC-LA Early Employment team through job placement services, employer outreach and development, and job readiness training, including interview and resume prep.
 Must be available during office hours: Monday - Friday, during the hours of 9am-5pm.
 Fluency in Spanish desired, but not required.

 The Reception and Placement Team provides initial services to orient refugees to life in the U.S., including (but not limited to): applying for Social Security and California ID cards, and linking refugees to our internal and mainstream services.
 Case workers also offer counseling in home-budgeting, crisis intervention, family counseling, and other areas of social adjustment.
 The Reception and Placement Intern will also work with Unaccompanied Minors (UAC's) Fluency in Spanish is required.